xrobot-org/printf/README.md

 **Use involving CMake:**

 1. Use CMake to configure, build and install the library.
 Then, in another CMake project, use `find_package(printf)` and make sure the library's install location is in CMake's package search path.
 2. Use CMake to configure and build the library.
-This results in the following file:
+This results in the following files:

    * An object code library file (named `printf.a`, or `printf.so`, or `printf.dll` depending on your platform and choice of static vs dynamic linking)
-   * A header file, `printf.h`
+   * A header file named `printf.h`
-   * (Unnecessary) An optional extra header file `printf_config.h` with the build configuration details.
+   * (Not strictly necessary) An optional extra header file `printf_config.h` with the build configuration details.

    Now, in your project, include `printf.h` and link against the library file, you're all set: There are no dependencies to satisfy or keep track of.
 3. Use CMake's `FetchContent` module to obtain the project source code and make it part of your own project's build, e.g.: